fatchur/Google-Cloud-Note/ml_engine/README.md

 # Google-Cloud-ML-Enigne-Note

 ### MUST REMEMBER
-The all batch sizes of tensorflow graph should be unknown (None)
+All batch sizes of tensorflow graph should be unknown (None)

 ### The TF Frozen Fraph Model Structure in Google Storage
 - `saved_model.pb`